Cash App fake contact number scam steals thousands of dollars from users

 "I went to Google it.
 So I googled the number," she said.
 "And so the guy answered.
 And once the guy answered he said sure, I can help you with that."

 Minutes later, Reese said she received a call from a man who claimed to be a Cash App supervisor.
-She said he asked her to download an app so he could check the app on her cell phone remotely.
+She said he asked her to download an app so he could check Cash App on her cell phone remotely.

 "So as he's helping me, I can see he's going through the Cash App, it's like moving on my screen.
 I'm like, wait a minute, what are you doing now," Reese said.
 "Next thing I know, $350 was deducted from my account and then he says immediately goodbye.
 I'm watching this right before my eyes.
 It's nothing I can do.
 At this point, I'm helpless."